fuglaro/filet-cloud/README.md

 * The backend implements a strict HTTPS ONLY policy.
 * HTTP Strict Transport Security (HSTS) is enforced.
 * All WebSocket connections use WebSocket Secure (WSS).
 * The Content Security Policy is configured to ensure that content is only loaded via HTTPS.
-TODO add https: to all parts of the content security policy.
 * The backend supports being provided TLS credentials otherwise it uses an included certbot integration.
 TODO
 * The webserver connects to the SFTP/SSH server without verifying the ssh host key so the connection between the filet-cloud-web server and the SFTP server cannot run across an untrusted network.
 This project intends for the SFTP server to be on the webserver localhost itself.
 Connecting to localhost is hardcoded to ensure this is the case.
 If you change this, ensure the HostKeyCallback is changed to use something secure.